vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/CentralManagementSetupService.md

 This could also be when you are providing an existing certificate - see https://github.com/chocolatey/chocolatey-licensed-issues/issues/143.
 This was fixed in v0.2.0.

+There is a known issue with CCM v.0.3.0 affecting at least French machines.
+Please reach out to support if you are experiencing this (run `choco support` for options).

 ### The new license is not being picked up
 You need to restart services and CCM web to pick up the license.
 Here's a handy script: